Nori CLI¶

 Applying Migrations¶

-python3 nori.py migrate:upgrade # Both apps (framework + models)
+python3 nori.py migrate:upgrade # All apps in settings.TORTOISE_ORM (declaration order)

 python3 nori.py migrate:upgrade --app models # User models only